Hello brothers and sisters of Testify God,

 Sister Kelly, this is just my shallow understanding about this question, which I hope could resolve your confusion.
 And if you have any different opinion or new understanding about this, please share it with us.
 May God bless you!

-» Read more on our Gospel Reflection page, or click on the related articles below.
+» Read more on our The Gospel of Jesus Christ page, or click on the related articles below: